Shuffling Deck Chairs on the Titanic

 Over a century later, there emerged a similar spate of uneasy busyness in the face of existential threat.
 During the Covid-19 pandemic, people were ordered to stay at home to minimize the spread of the deadly virus.
 Some folks worked from home, supported their kids’ remote learning accommodations, and/or otherwise had their hands full.
 But, according to the US National Pandemic Emotional Impact survey (June 2020), over half the population reported feeling both bored and anxious.
 The consequence, for many, was a motivation to do something—anything—other than despair at the rising cases and death rates.
 The internet came alive with #stayathomechallenge fads: people taught themselves to juggle rolls of toilet paper, played “the floor is lava” with the furniture in their living rooms, and taught their dogs to dance (Blades, 2021).

 These are some dramatic examples, but the general pattern seems to pop up in everyday life everywhere we look: “idle hands” seem to cause existential concerns, existential concerns seem to cause “itchy feet,” and being busy seems to help keep those concerns out of mind.
-To learn more, my colleagues and I have begun studying the relationship between existential concerns and busyness.
+To learn more, my colleagues and I have begun studying the relationship between boredom, existential concerns, and busyness.

 Why idleness leaves us feeling “bored to death”